 This therapeutic care is a type of holistic treatment.
 Unlike general counseling, yoga therapy focuses on physical, mental, and spiritual disciplines.
 It also emphasizes reflective rehabilitation via practices such as meditation, guided imagery, and exercise.

-How Does Yoga Help People Who Have Addiction?
+How Does Yoga Help People Who Have an Addiction?

 Yoga therapy can help people with addiction in many ways.
 First, it reduces stress, which decreases drug cravings.
 Having less stress also makes dealing with underlying mental issues easier.
 In fact, yoga can help with several mental disorders beyond addiction, including depression, posttraumatic stress disorder, and anxiety.

 Finding a way to deal with underlying mental problems is important.
 In most cases, addiction doesn’t appear alone.
-Other mental conditions accompany it, and sometimes they lead to the development of addiction in the first place.
+Other mental conditions accompany it, and sometimes they are the leading cause of addiction.
 Since mental disorders affect each other, not dealing with underlying problems can result in relapse after treatment.

 Second, yoga is a great way to manage acute pain.
 Sometimes people start abusing pain pills because they suffer from chronic, painful conditions.
-However, yoga is a great way to relieve the pain without medication.
-Many rehab centers use the practices to help people manage pain more efficiently rather than rely on prescription painkillers.
+Therefore, yoga is a great way to relieve pain without medication.
+Many rehab centers use these practices to help people manage pain more efficiently rather than rely on prescription painkillers.

 Yoga is also a good hobby that people can enjoy after treatment.
-Studies show that those who have hobbies after rehab are less likely to relapse than those who don’t.
+Studies show that those who have hobbies after rehab are less likely to relapse.
 Taking a yoga class can introduce them to new people who maintain healthy lifestyles too.
 In addition, they can practice yoga on their own for free at home.